Tall stacks of bulging binders covered in sticky tabs: more pages than any one reader can hold at once.

 Try It Yourself

-pdf-mcp is available on PyPI.
+pdf-mcp is also available on PyPI to self-host.
 Install and add to your Claude Code setup:

 pip install pdf-mcp